amyhupe/amyhupe.co.uk/src/weeknotes/weeknote-22.md

 ## Things I read, watched and listened to

 - I re-read chapter 2 in [Alla Kholmatova’s Design Systems](https://www.smashingmagazine.com/design-systems-book/) in which she explains the importance of design principles, what makes a good one, and how to create them.
 It turns out that book is still as helpful as it was when I first read it nearly 3 years ago.
-- [Why the GOV.UK Design System changed input type for number](https://technology.blog.gov.uk/2020/02/24/why-the-gov-uk-design-system-team-changed-the-input-type-for-numbers/), a brilliant blog post summarising a deep investigation by one of the team’s frontend developers, Hanna
+- [Why the GOV.UK Design System changed input type for number](https://technology.blog.gov.uk/2020/02/24/why-the-gov-uk-design-system-team-changed-the-input-type-for-numbers/), a brilliant blog post summarising a deep investigation by one of the team’s frontend developers, Hanna.
-- [This podcast on the GOV.UK Design System](https://gds.blog.gov.uk/2020/02/28/podcast-gov-uk-design-system/) with my friend and former colleague, [Tim](https://twitter.com/timpaul)
+- [This podcast on the GOV.UK Design System](https://gds.blog.gov.uk/2020/02/28/podcast-gov-uk-design-system/) with my friend and former colleague, [Tim](https://twitter.com/timpaul).